qmtran/openstack-labs/lab-02/README.md

   0. Use `ssh` to access and interact with the newly launched instance

-    * `ip addr show` Ensure you are currently ssh'ed into the controller instancae, if not follow steps from previous lab
+    * Ensure you are currently ssh'ed into the controller instance (host1)
+    * If not follow steps from previous lab
     * `ssh cirros@10.0.0.2` (password `cubswin:)`)